lab-paper-code/side/README.md

  ```

+First, place the cursor over the query format applied during compilation (__point__ or __trajectory__) at the top right corner of the webpage, and then choose a specific [query method.](#Main-features)

 > **Warning**
-> If you drag too much on the map, it could occur error on the server.
+> If you drag too much on the map, it could an occur error on the server.

-___First___, choose the start and end dates under the time condition and switch the search type from ST to TS(ST means STC-index query and TS means TSC-index query).
+___Second___, choose the start and end dates under the time condition and switch the search type from ST to TS(ST means STC-index query and TS means TSC-index query).

 ___Afterward___, click on the rectangle shape on the map, then drag to set the spatial range as desired.